About the Eye

 While a damaged socket can be filled with a transplanted eyeball, working eyes cannot be transplanted because of the millions of nerve fibers that connect it to your brain.
 Regular eye exams and decisive eye correction, repair and restoration are vital to maintain your vision as long as you can.
 Preventive care is vital for maintaining your vision; the Discovery Eye Foundation reports that 80 percent of problems with vision are either preventable or curable.

 The list of eye conditions is long.
 If you have something as common as astigmatism or age-related macular degeneration, you can get treatment.
 Even if you have something more serious, such as diabetic eye disease, you should visit your ophthalmologist.
+If you are having any abnormal visual symptoms, you should always be evaluated with a thorough consultation and examination by a physician for an accurate diagnosis and treatment plan as it may be a symptom or sign of a serious illness or condition.

 But you can’t get treatment if your doctor isn’t aware of your issues.
 After a lifetime of perfect vision, most adults experience some level of vision loss as they age.
 Your vision may degrade somewhat between the ages of 41 and 60.
 But there are other health or work-related conditions that could affect your vision, too.
 Let your ophthalmologist know about: